splunk/observability-workshop/docs/oncall/incident_lifecycle/index.md

 On the **Teams** tab, click on **All Teams** then expand _**[Your Teamname]**_.

-Users with the VictorOps Logo against their name are currently on call.
+Users with the Splunk On-Call Logo against their name are currently on call.

 Here you can see who is on call within a particular Team, or across all Teams via **Users → On-Call**.